oidc-sweden/specifications/swedish-oidc-attribute-specification.md

 # Attribute Specification for the Swedish OpenID Connect Profile

-### Version: 1.0 - draft 02 - 2023-04-03
+### Version: 1.0 - draft 02 - 2023-04-26

 ## Abstract

-This specification defines claims (attributes) and scopes for the Swedish OpenID Connect profile.
+This specification defines claims and scopes for the Swedish OpenID Connect profile.

 ## Table of Contents